 Continue normal care

 Soon enough, new String of Pearls leaves will pop up from some of the nodes, forming their own vines.
-With that, your String of Pearls propagation process is complete!
 Enjoy your new plant and continue to care for it as you would your mother plant!

-This method of propagation is best used when your String of Pearls Plant is quite bushy and has lots of vines that you don’t mind dividing up into several smaller plants.
+This method of propagation is best used when your plant is quite bushy and has lots of vines that you don’t mind dividing up into several smaller plants.
 This method is also great for those who don’t want to wait for weeks/months for roots and new leaves to grow.
-With the division propagation method, you get several new String of Pearls plants instantly!!

 To propagate your String of Pearls through the division method, you’ll need to separate the different vines.
 The first step is to carefully lift your plant out of the pot, trying not to damage the leaves or root system as they are very delicate.